qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Service Access Endpoint

-This endpoint is provided by a server to serve resources, see [Services Request].
+This endpoint is provided by a server to serve resources, see [Service Request].
 Its address is [Service Endpoint] appended with 'resolve'.

 ## Service Catalogue Endpoint